Cutting a tree with Subgraph Complementation is hard, except for some small trees: Trees

 \subsection{Putting them together}

 In this section, we prove the main result (Theorem~\ref{thm:tree}) of this paper by using the results proved so far.
 We need a few more observations.

 \begin{observation} Let $T$ be a prime tree such that there are two adjacent internal vertices $u,v$ which are not adjacent to any leaf of $T$.
 Then either of the following conditions is satisfied. \begin{enumerate}[label=(\roman*)] \item $T$ has an independent set of size 4 and $\overline{T}$ is 5-connected, or \item $T$ is either a $P_6$, or a $P_7$, or the subdivision of claw $C_{1,2,4}$. \end{enumerate} \end{observation} \begin{proof} Let the neighbor of $u$ other than $v$ be $u'$.
 Similarly, let the neighbor of $v$ other than $u$ be $v'$.
 By the assumption, neither $u'$ nor $v'$ is a leaf.
 Let $T_{u'}$ be the subtree containing $u'$ in $T-u$, and let $T_{v'}$ be the subtree containing $v'$ in $T-v$.
 Let $x$ be the number of vertices in $T_{u'}$ excluding $u'$ and let $y$ be the number of vertices in $T_{v'}$ excluding $v'$, i.e., $x = |T_{u'}|-1$, and $y = |T_{v'}|-1$.
 Without loss of generality, assume that $x\leq y$.
 Since $u'$ and $v'$ are not leaves, we obtain that $x\geq 1$ and $y\geq 1$.
-If $x=1$ and $y=1$, then $T$ is $P_6$.
-If $x=1$ and $y=2$, then $T$ is $P_7$.
-If $x=1$ and $y=3$, then $T$ is $C_{1,2,4}$ (recall that $T$ is prime).
+If $x=1$ and $y=1$, then $T$ is a $P_6$.
+If $x=1$ and $y=2$, then $T$ is a $P_7$ (the possibility that $T$ is a $C_{1,1,4}$ does not arise as $T$ is prime).
+If $x=1$ and $y=3$, then $T$ is a $C_{1,2,4}$ or a $P_8$ ($T$ is not a $C_{1,1,5}$ as $T$ is prime).
+But, $P_8$ has an independent set of size 4 and $\overline{P_8}$ is 5-connected.
 If $x=1$ and $y\geq 4$, then there is no subset $V'$ of size at most 4 such that $T-V'$ is a star graph.
 Therefore, $\overline{T}$ is 5-connected.
 Further, there is an independent set of size 4 in $T$.
-If $x=2$ and $y=2$, then $T$ is $P_8$.
+If $x=2$ and $y=2$, then $T$ is $P_8$ (ignoring the non-prime cases).
 Then $\overline{T}$ is 5-connected and $T$ has an independent set of size 4.
 If $x=2$ and $y\geq 3$, then $T$ has an independent set of size 4 and $\overline{T}$ is 5-connected.
 The case is same when $x\geq 3$. \end{proof}